bbbbbr/pandocs/src/Four_Player_Adapter.md

 The device is primarily designed for DMG consoles, with later models requiring Link Cable adapters.

+## Power

+The DMG-07 will not power on until it's Player 1 cable is plugged in to a Game Boy link port to supply power.
+That cable is the only one permanently attached to the device and has the power pin connected unlike typical link port cables.

 ## Communication

 The DMG-07 protocol can be divided into 2 sections, the "ping" phase, and